 sudo apt-get install unifi -y

 The installation may take a couple of minutes to complete.
-When done we need to remove the default database that comes with MongoDb instance.
-This would only waist resources of our Pi, so we get rid of it:
+When done, we need to remove the default database that comes with MongoDb instance.
+This would only waste resources of our Pi, so we get rid of it:

 sudo systemctl stop mongodb

 The only step left is to reboot the Pi

 After the reboot, you can log in to the Raspberry Pi with your browser.
 Goto the Ip address you set earlier:

 The setup wizard page will be displayed allowing you the create a new site or restore a backup.
 Check this post on some tips on how to optimize your controller or how to add the access points.